Cata011/SemesterApplication/README.md

 9)	As a user, I want to change the language of the application in order to have options on the language of the application. – not implemented
 10)	As a user, I want to change the theme of the application in order to have variation of the colour palette of the application. -not implemented
 11)	As a user, I want to filter tasks by due date so that I know which tasks I need to do first. – not implemented
-12)	As a user, I want to receive notifications for unfinished tasks so that I am reminded of what I need to do. - not implemented
+12)	As a user, I want to receive notifications for unfinished tasks so that I am reminded of what I need to do. - implemented

 Won’t have: